pawrks/pico-sensor/README.md

 -   Ultra low hardware cost - at time of purchase in 2023 it was just under $25 per "Pico sensor" (does not include case or PoE to USB power supply)
 -   Connects Pico W to wi-fi
--   On-board LED flashes while attempting wi-fi connection, stays lit when connected
+-   On-board LED flashes while attempting wi-fi connection
 -   Gathers and reads water sensor, humidity, and temperature data
 -   Converts all sensor data to binary packet readable by Zabbix
 -   Connects to Zabbix via network socket and sends data with Zabbix sender protocol